What does an Addiction Counselor in South Dakota do? What is Their Job Role?

 (CACREP) or (CORE) Licensure and Certification

-When the candidate has completed all educational and work experience requirements, they are eligible to apply for certification or licensure.
+When the mental health counseling candidate has completed all educational and work experience requirements, they are eligible to apply for certification or licensure.
 Request an application packet in writing from the BAPP and pay the application fee.
 An alternative is downloading the application from the BAPP website, for which there is no charge.
 For the March testing cycle, applications must be in by January 1, and the deadline is July 1 for the September testing cycle.
 The BAPP recommends starting the application process at least two months prior to the deadline.
 For application materials to be considered, they must include the following:

 - Employment information/address.